Elevator

 NOT pushed

-• I add a value for the too_hot parameter to the first assertion in test_open_door_timer_not_set for when the door is open, the timer is NOT set, the start button is pushed and the elevator temperature is too hot
+• I add a value for the emergency parameter to the first assertion in test_weight_w_doors_clear_number_not_pushed for when the doors are clear, button for a floor is NOT pushed, the elevator is above the weight limit, and the emergency button is pushed

 output